noah-nash/joplin-arm64-darwin-guide/README.md

 ## Conclusion

-I haven’t tested it extensively, but I haven’t run into any problems as of yet.
-But since this is not actively supported by the official project, don’t pester Joplin’s maintainers with errors in the process.
+Having used this for a few months, I have yet run into any problems so far, but keep in mind that no guarantees are given.
+Since this is not actively supported by the official project, don’t pester Joplin’s maintainers with any errors encountered in the process.
 If you do notice anything wrong, feel free to create an issue on this repo, and I can try and help.

 > Note: due to Apple’s strict notarization and code-signing, shared prebuilt binaries will fail to boot unless you compile them yourself.